-All cattle begin their lives on grass and spend 6-9 months on grass with their momma cow.
-So even conventional grain-fed cattle can claim to be pasture-raised.
-Eventually, these cattle end up in a confinement feedlot for their final 3-9 months, consuming mostly a mixture of grain, antibiotics while injected with growth hormones and beta-agonists.
+Conventional beef production is from grain-fed cattle that spend only a portion of their lives in a pasture.
+The term “pasture-raised” is unclear in these cases, as all cattle technically spend 6-9 months on a pasture before weaning, and labels can therefore claim that they are “pasture-raised.”
+Eventually, these cattle end up in a confinement feedlot for their final 3-9 months, consuming mostly a mixture of grain and antibiotics, while being injected with growth hormones and beta-agonists.

-Level 2: Grass Fed Beef; Still Includes Confined Feeding, Maybe Include Grain In The Diet
+Level 2: Grass Fed Beef; Still Includes Confined Feeding, May Include Grain in the Diet

-Level 3: 100% Grass Fed; Still Includes Confinement Feeding, Grain Byproducts Allowed
+Level 3: 100% Grass Fed Beef; Still Includes Confinement Feeding, Grain Byproducts Allowed

 Level 4: Lifetime Grazed® 100% Grass Fed Beef

-This is where Thousand Hills resides.
-We needed an adjective communicating we DO NOT allow confinement feeding, DO NOT allow grain byproducts or any GMO plants.
-We felt Lifetime Grazed was the easiest, best way to communicate this quickly on our label.
+This is the level where Thousand Hills resides.
+We do NOT allow confinement feeding, grain byproducts, or GMO plants of any kind.
 Our cattle are always on the land, managed holistically, regenerating soil and grasslands.
 In our view, you can only claim to be regenerative if you: